nsaccente/kubernetes-notes/kubernetes/02-tldr-ckad.md

 1. `port`: field that refers to the port on the service itself.
 The Service acts a lot like a virtual server, having it's own IP address for routing, which is the *cluster IP of the service*.
 1. `nodePort`: which is the port being exposed from the Node.
-Note that the valid port range for NodePorts being opened is 30000 - 32767.
+The default port range is 30000 - 32767, but this can be assigned to any ephemeral port.

 Let's create a NodePort Service definition file for `myapp-pod`, referenced in the [Services](#services) section.